IntelLabs/nlp-architect/doc/source/intent.rst

 [2] Gakuto Kurata, Bing Xiang, Bowen Zhou, Mo Yu.
 [Leveraging Sentence-level Information with Encoder LSTM for Semantic Slot Filling](https://arxiv.org/abs/1601.01530).

-[3] C. Hemphill, J. Godfrey, and G. Doddington, The ATIS spoken language systems pilot corpus, in Proc. of the DARPA speech and natural language workshop, 1990.
+[3] C. Hemphill, J. Godfrey, and G. Doddington, The TabularIntentDataset spoken language systems pilot corpus, in Proc. of the DARPA speech and natural language workshop, 1990.

-[4] P. Price, Evaluation of spoken language systems: The ATIS domain, in Proc. of the Third DARPA Speech and Natural Language Workshop.
+[4] P. Price, Evaluation of spoken language systems: The TabularIntentDataset domain, in Proc. of the Third DARPA Speech and Natural Language Workshop.
 Morgan Kaufmann, 1990.